 At All About Loyalty we often speak about member participation as being the holy grail of loyalty programmes – getting more customers to engage with your programme means higher levels of commitment and loyalty.
 So will the integration of mobile into your loyalty programme help you achieve this?

 With a generation of mobile-comfortable, digitally-enabled customers who are using their devices as a lifestyle feature and who are often panicked when separated from their mobile devices, we believe that the time has come for brands to actively start looking at ways that they can link the progressive channel of mobile into their existing loyalty programmes.

-On investigation, it seems that the US are leading the way with mobile integration into loyalty and in the survey called ‘Seizing the Mobile Marketing Opportunity’ conducted by Soundbite in the US, it concluded that over 70% of the loyalty programmes in the US currently have a mobile element in place or in development, with 86% of them stating that their efforts for integration into loyalty have been successful.
+Early on the US paved the way with mobile integration into loyalty and in the survey called ‘Seizing the Mobile Marketing Opportunity’ conducted by Soundbite in the US, it concluded that over 70% of the loyalty programmes in the US have a mobile element in place or in development, with 86% of them stating that their efforts for integration into loyalty have been successful.

 The study lists the top five benefits that these companies have seen through the integration of mobile into their loyalty programmes including:

 - Ease of use – For both businesses and customers.